MICDIR: Multi-scale Inverse-consistent Deformable Image Registration using UNetMSS with Self-Constructing Graph Latent

 \textbf{Skull Strip:} Eliminating extra-cranial and non-brain tissues might be an important step to ensure better segmentation of brain regions for many clinical applications and analyses.
 The skull strip step removes the skull from normalised input volume and generates a brain mask. \emph{mri\_watershed} program is then executed.
 The whole procedure takes under a minute to complete.
 The \emph{autorecon1} directive of the FreeSurfer cortical reconstruction process end with this stage.

-\textbf{Resample:} The affine registered images were further resampled to 128 x 128 x 128 grid with 1mm isotropic voxels.
-The preprocessed dataset was split into 200 image pairs for the train and 50 image pairs for the test.
+\textbf{Resample:} The affine registered images were further resampled to a 128 x 128 x 128 grid with 1mm isotropic voxels.
+The preprocessed dataset was split into 200 image pairs for the training and 50 image pairs for the test.

-The different preprocessing stages with a sample output for each stage is depicted in Appendix (Figure \ref{fig:preprocessing_stages}).
+The different preprocessing stages with a sample output for each stage are depicted in the Appendix (Figure \ref{fig:preprocessing_stages}).

-\paragraph{Pipeline 2} The pipeline 2 follows steps similar to the preprocessing pipeline as performed in ICNet~\cite{zhang_inverse-consistent_2018}.
-Individual stages of the pipeline is depicted in Figure \ref{fig:preprocessing_workflow_icnet}
+\paragraph{Pipeline 2} Pipeline 2 follows steps similar to the preprocessing pipeline as performed in ICNet~\cite{zhang_inverse-consistent_2018}.
+Individual stages of the pipeline are depicted in Figure \ref{fig:preprocessing_workflow_icnet}

 \textbf{Skull Strip using FSL:} Brain Extraction Tool (BET) of FSL~\citep{smith2002fast,jenkinson2005bet2} is used to extract the brain by removing non-brain tissues from the whole head.

 \textbf{Affine registration to Colin27 template:} The skull-stripped input volumes are then affine registered to the Colin27~\citep{holmes1998enhancement} atlas.
 Colin27 atlas with high SNR and structure definition is an average of 27 T1 weighted MRI scans of the same individual.
 This was performed using the Advanced Normalisation Tools (ANTS) toolkit~\citep{avants2009advanced} and took less than a minute to complete.